WebexCC-SA/CLS-1402/docs/scenarios/MTROnBoardingFromCH.md

 # Scenario 5 - MTR onboarding

+!!! important "Not a a hands on scenario"
+    We will not go over this scenario on the devices in our lab.
+The devices here are Cisco Desks and do not support MTR.
+We will go over this scenario together.

 In this scenario you will be an admin that needs to get the Microsoft Teams Room (MTR) code that shows on the device to be able to finish the MTR onboarding process.
 The device still needs to be registered to control hub so we can start a remote access session.
 Your goal is to see the MTR code on remote access session, we will not go further with the MTR registration.
 Once you reach this screen you are done with this scenario:

 ![MTR Code](./../assets/MTRCode.png){ width="800" }